 Mickie Hirata was born in Hilo and raised in Waimea on the Big Island.
 After graduating from Hawai‘i Preparatory Academy, Mickie currently attends the University of Redlands in Southern California.
 She will be a sophomore this fall and is pursuing the engineering 3-2 program to receive a B.A. degree in Physics, a minor in Mathematics, and a B.S. degree in Electrical Engineering.
 Although not completely sure until she gets there, she will possibly want to pursue a master’s degree in a specific subject within physics.
 Mickie hopes to be involved in the discovery of new things as a career.
 Besides learning new things, she likes to play video games, watch shows and hang out with friends.

-Integration of the Next Generation Laser Subsystems at W.M.
+Project Title: Integration of the Next Generation Laser Subsystems at W.M.
 Keck Observatory

-Project Site: W. M. Keck Observatory
+Host Organization: W. M. Keck Observatory

 Mentors: Jason Chin and Ed Wetherell